Chow Chow

-The Chow Chow is a spitz-type of dog breed originally from northern China.
+The Chow Chow is a spitz-type of dog breed originally from Northern China.
 The Chow Chow is a sturdily built dog, square in profile, with a broad skull and small, triangular, erect ears with rounded tips.
 The breed is known for a very dense double coat that is either smooth or rough.
 The fur is particularly thick in the neck area, giving it a distinctive ruff or mane appearance.
 The coat may be shaded/self-red, black, blue, cinnamon/fawn, or cream.

 History

-The Chow Chow has been identified as a basal breed that predates the emergence of the modern breeds in the 19th Century.
-One writer proposed that the Chow Chow originated in China 2,000 years ago or possibly originated in Arctic Asia 3,000 years ago which migrated to Mongolia, then to China.
+The Chow Chow has been identified as a basal breed that predates the emergence of the modern breeds in the 19th century.
+A research study has concluded that the Chow Chow dog breed originated from other indigenous dogs in central China about 8,300 years ago.
+The ancient breed evolved and manifests both morphological and physiological features, including its dark tongue, coat of fur, and stronger build.

 One Chinese legend mentions large war dogs from Central Asia that resembled black-tongued lions.
 One Chinese ruler was said to own 5,000 Chows.
 The Chinese also used Chows to pull dog sleds through swampy terrain, and this was remarked upon by Marco Polo.

 Today, the American Kennel Club registers approximately 10,000 Chow Chows a year.
 The Canadian Kennel Club registers approximately 350.

+The English name Chow Chow is unlinked to any Chinese name such as the modern 鬆獅犬/松狮犬 (sōng shī quǎn, lit. "loose lion dog") for the same breed, and hence of uncertain origin - possible and folk etymologies refer to Pidgin English.